 The risks are not always obvious.
 For example, we worked with one company that specialised in cleaning clothes.
 When we reviewed potential threats, we came up with a list of threat actors that included activists who might be very interested in hacking their systems.
 The reason?
 One of their major clients was the nuclear power industry.

 It’s an exciting time to be working in this field in Wales.
 We’re very lucky to have the Cyber Wales cluster, a group of cyber security businesses that has groups for both North and South Wales.
-Just six of us went to their first meeting, but we now have nearly 890 member businesses throughout the UK, and have been recognised internationally as a cyber ecosystem by GlobalEPIC.
+Just six of us went to their first meeting, but we now have over 1800 member businesses throughout the UK, and have been recognised internationally as a cyber ecosystem by GlobalEPIC.
 It’s expanding worldwide.
 We now have clusters in Dubai – where Wolfberry also has an office – and Japan.
 We’re looking at setting one up in Abu Dhabi.